-If you’re worried that your brand’s Instagram account is one of the ones currently buried in coffee cups or that you haven’t updated in awhile, now’s the time to revamp it and give your customers an up and personal, stylishly filtered, look at your business.
+If you’re worried that your brand’s Instagram account is one of the ones currently buried in coffee cups or that you haven’t updated in a while, now’s the time to revamp it and give your customers an up close and personal, stylishly filtered, look at your business.

 1) Know your #hashtags.

 Facebook, Twitter, and Pinterest all offer methods to pay to promote what you post and to expand your reach and engagement.
 Instagram had yet to offer anything like this, but it holds a very strong promotional symbol in its court: hashtags.
 Consider the keywords that work for what you’re promoting and also look at successful Instagram accounts in your industry to see how they’re approaching hashtags.
 Try to make sure you have some unique hashtags in the mix, but don’t make up so many that your audience has no clue how to look you up!
 Always include the name of your business as a hashtag and add in five or six other relevant keywords to go along with the picture.